 Figure 2: A Standard Celeration Chart extended by 7 weeks showing the low growth rate of a x1.1 celeration

 Speed matters.
 We don’t want any student having to suffer through almost 190 days of instruction or practice.
-Not using the SCC condemns a decision maker (e.g., you, teacher, school psychologist) to a stiff penalty - the lack of seeing the speed of learning with a celeration line and no quick, understandable metric.
+Without the SCC, practictioners — you, teacher, school psychologist, behavior analyst, administrator — are relegated to a life of blindness, without a clear celeration line and without quick, understandable metrics.

 The field of education has a number of happy declarations and platitudes that sound inspiring, “Aim for excellence,” “We won’t leave any child behind,” and “Success, nothing less.”
 No one argues with the sentiment of such statements.
 We all want to live in a better world and plant the seeds of a bright future for our children and the younger generation through educational distinction.
 For stellar outcomes, academic prosperity, and masterful skill development, however, we must pay heed to metrics like celeration.
 The faster someone learns, the more time he or she has to learn other skills.
 We should wield the power of celeration like a Jedi Knight’s lightsaber helping others get better at whatever they endeavor to learn.